nuxt-hub/core/docs/content/1.docs/2.features/browser/index.md

 - 2 concurrent browser sessions per account
 - a browser instance gets killed if no activity is detected for 60 seconds (idle timeout)

-You can extend the idle timeout by giving the `keepAlive` option when creating the browser instance:
+You can extend the idle timeout by using the `keepAlive` option when creating the browser instance:

 ```ts
 // keep the browser instance alive for 120 seconds